New in CUX: Mobile Analytics. Analyze real user behavior inside your app. Learn More

 Customer journey stages

-From static maps to living insight
+From static maps to real-time customer journey analytics

 Traditional journey maps try to capture that flow, but most stay on the surface.
 They list touchpoints - awareness, consideration, purchase - without showing what actually happens in between.
 These maps help start conversations, yet they rarely explain why users leave a page, pause mid-checkout, or switch devices halfway through.